Call Our Helpline

 *CLSMF does not assist with criminal or traffic cases

-In an ongoing effort to better serve the needs of our clients and meet the growing demand for legal services in Central Florida, CLSMF has implemented a redesigned Helpline.
+In an ongoing effort to better serve the needs of our clients and meet the growing demand for legal services in Central Florida, CLSMF has implemented a HELPline.
 The goal is to be an effective, efficient legal service delivery system that increases access to justice, empowers people, and widens the scope of legal services available in the community.

 CLSMF HELPline attorneys are trained to think holistically, working with each person in the context of their life rather than simply addressing a single problem.
 Besides valuable legal advice, brief services and personal empowerment, our attorneys provide on-the-spot referrals to a wide variety of governmental and social service providers, including local domestic violence shelters, housing resources, prescription drug programs for low income persons, and emergency food resources.